ASUS ROG Azoth X

 Products reviewers directly compared with this model, grouped into quick takeaways.

-• Cheaper: polling rate and price The reviewer notes Corsair offers 8,000Hz wired polling for a substantially lower MSRP.
+• Better: polling rate and price The reviewer says Corsair offers 8,000Hz polling at a lower MSRP.

 Feature Scorecards